Applying for Subsidized Housing

 Housing York Inc.

 York Region has rent supplement agreements with various private landlords.
-Rent supplement tenants pay rent-geared-to-income in private rental apartments.
-York Region will pay the difference between the tenant’s subsidized rent and the market rent for the unit.
-We do not give out the addresses of these buildings as these agreements are with private landlords and the addresses can change.
+Rent supplement tenants pay rent geared-to-income in private rental apartments.
+The Region pays the landlord the difference between the tenant’s subsidized rent and the market rental cost of the unit.

 Can I choose where I want to live?